silo/frbkom-een_indgang/docs/02-architecture/event-status-and-validation.md

 ## Implementation Checklist
 - Data model: add `reviewStatus` enum to `EventApplication` with values: unprocessed, in_review, partially_approved, approved, rejected.
 Keep `status` for draft/submission lifecycle.
-- Department status: use pending/in_review/approved; do not present “declined” in UI in v1.
+- Department status: use pending/in_review/approved; do not present “rejected” in UI in v1.
 - Step 2 custom address rule: enforce planner hidden + required single plan upload.
 - Recurrence: limit interval to daily/weekly/monthly and only show when recurring=true.
 - Date inputs: standardize on @vuepic/vue-datepicker.